FlowFuse/flowfuse/docs/install/docker/stacks.md

 # Docker Project Stacks

-A Project Stack defines a set of platform configuration options that will get applied to each project when created
+A Project Stack defines a set of platform configuration options that will get applied to each project when created.

 For container based deployment models, this covers three things: